 All that said, the VDER Value Stack Tariff compensation method or the CBC will not significantly impact the financial return of solar investments in New York.

 Solar generating capacity is capped at 25 kW for residential, 100 kW for farmers, and 2 MW for non-residential.

 Meter aggregation or virtual net metering is allowed for non-residential or agricultural systems, assuming they meet the specific requirements.

 Ohio Net Metering Rules

 Public utility companies in Ohio are required to offer a form of net metering to their customers who generate solar electricity.
 However, most public utilities will not credit any overproduction from solar in the course of a month at the retail rate but rather at the wholesale rate.
 That means for each excess kWh of solar-generated, the system owners will not receive a credit one-for-one to draw off the grid.
-In reality, this is not true net metering.
+This is known as Net Billing.

-Any solar system that produces more than 100% of a customer's load in the course of a year will be liable to lose net metering status all together.
+Any solar system that produces more than 100% of a customer's load in the course of a year will be liable to lose net metering status altogether.
 For this reason, a solar system should be sized at no more than 95% of a customer’s annual usage.

-Many utility Cooperatives in Ohio offer no form of net metering and which makes it difficult for some customers to realize the benefits of solar.
+Many utility Cooperatives in Ohio offer no form of net metering, making it difficult for some customers to realize the benefits of solar.

 Ohio net metering regulations do not address virtual net metering or meter aggregation, meaning this will vary from case to case and from utility to utility.

 Pennsylvania requires its utility companies to offer net metering to the owners of solar systems.
 That means excess electricity produced by a grid-tied system will be compensated by a credit equal to the retail rate for that amount of electricity.